10 Best Practices With Slick Slider Plugin

 6. Choose Your Slide Sequence With Consideration

-Never presume that a visitor will stay to view all of the slides.
+Never presume that a visitor will stay to view all the slides.
 Sequences should be carefully considered.
 If you can’t catch the user’s attention and engagement in the first few slides, at least make sure you get your point through.

 But that’s no justification for making your other slides less impactful.
 Any slide that a viewer chooses to view should accomplish one of the following objectives- discuss your business, display stunning photography, etc.